Board of Directors

 About Board membership, Ms. Sanford says, “I believe strongly in the merits of state government service and am eager to support organizations that positively impact the lives of all people in the State of North Carolina.
 SECU is a principled and dynamic organization that ‘serves those who serve’ — it is a powerful force for good in this state and I am excited to be part of the mission.”

-Chris Ayers has served on the State Employees’ Credit Union’s Board of Directors since 2016.
+Chris Ayers has served on the State Employees’ Credit Union’s Board of Directors since 2016 and currently holds the position of Secretary/Treasurer.
 He is a native of Rutherfordton, North Carolina and currently resides in Apex, NC with his wife Rebecca.
 Mr. Ayers graduated from Duke University (B.A.) in 1999 and the University of North Carolina at Chapel Hill School of Law (J.D.) in 2002.
 From August 2003 to June 2009, he practiced law in Raleigh, NC with the law firm of Hunton & Williams LLP and with Poyner Spruill LLP from June 2009 to June 2013 with a focus on regulatory and utilities law.
 Since 2013, Mr. Ayers has served as Executive Director of the North Carolina Utilities Commission Public Staff, which represents utility customer interests in cases before the Utilities Commission.
 Mr. Ayers has also served on the Executive Committee of the National Association of State Utility Consumer Advocates, the Board of Directors of Global Hope India and the North Carolina 4-H Development Fund.
 He is an active member of his church and enjoys golf, kayaking, board games and traveling with his wife.

 When asked why he serves the SECU membership, Mr. Ayers states, “I strongly believe in SECU’s philosophy of ‘People Helping People’ - SECU has an incredible history of making that happen in communities and households across the great State of North Carolina.
 It is an honor and privilege to serve an organization that makes such a tremendous economic impact and advances the well-being of over two million.”